DmitryStrakhov/PowerSharp/README.md

 ### 2. 'Add favorite dependency' action

 I guess every developer has its own set of favorite dependencies they use often.
 My favorites are NUnit and Fluent.Assertions.
-An action 'Add favorite dependency' adds the dependencies into the project in two clicks.
+An action 'Add favorite dependency' will help you to add the dependencies into your project lightning fast.
 Look at the picture below.

 ![Add-Favorite-Dependency](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Add-Favorite-Dependency.png)